rust-lang/rust/text/0000-variadic.md

 pub struct VaList<'a>;

 impl<'a> VaList<'a> {
-    /// Obtain the variable arguments of the current function.
-Produces a
-    /// compile-time error if called from a non-variadic function.
-The compiler
-    /// will supply the appropriate lifetime when called, and prevent that
-    /// lifetime from outliving the variadic function. pub unsafe fn start() -> VaList<'a>;

     /// Extract the next argument from the argument list. pub unsafe fn arg<T: VaArg>(&mut self) -> T;
 }